lancsaktibi/bonlieu-mean/README.md

 dotenv - a module to handle environment variables

+[jwt](https://jwt.io/) - a security standard to use JSON-based Web Tokens for authentication

 mongoose-unique-validator - a plugin to pre-validate unique fields in a mongoose schema

 multer - a multipart/form data handling middleware for uploading files

+[rxjs](https://rxjs.dev/) - a library used for reactive / asynchronous programming with observables or callbacks

 [Visual Studio Code](https://code.visualstudio.com/) - a code editor for building and debugging modern web and clould applications